akouz/HBus/README.md

 ![Pic1](https://github.com/akouz/HBus/blob/master/Doc/pic1.png)

   * After reset node issued a splash screen with ASCII text.
 For debug purposes, NodeTest prints all data appeared between HBus messages.
 If data bytes can be represented as visible ASCII chars, nodeTest prints ASCII chars, otherwise it prints hex value in square brackets.
 NodeTest marks these prints with " - dbg " prefix.
-  * At splash screen node reports its ID, in this occasion it is 0xF058.
-First hex digit "F" indicates that node ID is temporary ID.
+  * At splash screen the node reports its ID, it is 0xF058.
+First hex digit "F" indicates that node ID is temporary.
-  * NodeTest issued COLLECT command, its code is 0x03.
+  * NodeTest issues COLLECT command, its code is 0x03.
 NodeTest own ID os 0x2468.
 Replies should be within 32 time slots 10 ms each.
   * So far only one reply arrived.
 Reply code is 0x83.
 It was issued by node 0xF058 to node 0x2468.

 ![Pic2](https://github.com/akouz/HBus/blob/master/Doc/pic2.png)